 Walk The Civil War Trail

 Tennessee played a central role in the western front of the American Civil War.
 Even though they were officially on the side of the Confederacy, they supplied large numbers of soldiers to both sides in the war.

 There were many battles fought across Tennessee during the Civil War, and there are almost just as many historical sites to commemorate the old battlefields.
 But perhaps the most well-known Civil War site of all in the state is the Civil War trail, which follows the 1864 campaign of Confederate General Hood to regain control of Tennessee after most of it fell to the Union troops in the preceding years.

 Additional places to visit will be the Andrew Johnson National Historic Site, the National Civil Rights Museum, and the Chattanooga battlefield, which was one of the bloodiest battles fought within the state during the war.

-As you can hopefully see, you can have a lot of fun when you visit Tennessee, regardless of whether you travel alone or with your family.
+As you can hopefully see, you can have a lot of fun when you visit Tennessee.
 The state has a lot of fun things to do and not just in the capital city of Nashville.
 You can explore the Music City, go for a cruise on a showboat, explore old Civil War battlefields, visit the home of a musical legend, and go hiking in the most visited national park in the state.
 What more could you ask for?